 So, why am I the best person to show you how to set up your own micro bakery?

-I have been where you are right now, seven years ago!
+I have been where you are right now, nine years ago!

 But, don't get me wrong I didn't started from just 'nothing'.
 I'm really proud to say, that in the last 18 years I have never bought a mass produced loaf of bread!
 Yes, you heard it right - ever since my first loaf of bread (which incidentally was like a brick!!!)
 I have always baked my own bread and took it as a personal challenge never to run out of bread!